mmniazi/dmanager/README.md

 ========
 An elegant download manager designed for best user experience and performance.

-Dmanager uses appache httpClient for transfering data over http coupled with channels for ensuring high speed.

-For creating  front-end dmanager uses javafx and make uses of javafx css styling and custom controls.
+Uses threadpools coupled with blocking queue for downloading(and some optimizations like work stealing threads, dynamically redistributing work between threads, and random access file channels).
+Front-end is implemented using javafx with few custom controls.

-Dmanager is currently under development and any help will be appreciated.
+Dmanager is not maintained any more...

-Currently following features are being developed:

-## Basic Features: ##
+## Features: ##

+- Multipart downloading with reconnections

+- Downloads management, pause/resume, resume after restart

 - Browsers plugins

-- Site Handling

-- Website

-## Advanced Features: ##

-- Video acceleration

-- Page acceleration

-- On keystroke search

-- Torrent and metalink downloading

-- Content preview while downloading

-- File Format converter

-- MD5 or SHA-1 download authentication

-- Native executables for windows,mac and linux

-Email me @** muhammad.mohsin1994@gmail.com** if you want to contribute to this project.
+Email me at **muhammad.mohsin1994 AT gmail.com** if you want to maintain this project.

 ![1.png](https://bitbucket.org/repo/bnMzLa/images/3819613512-1.png)
 ![2.png](https://bitbucket.org/repo/bnMzLa/images/3584533889-2.png)